ffgama/people_analytics/README.md

 ## Application

-You can access our application through link: https://prediction-attrition-app.herokuapp.com/
+You can access and interact with our humble application through the link: https://prediction-attrition-app.herokuapp.com/

 :rocket: